nikandt/cansat/docs/source/usage.rst

 	}

-See the Software section for more coding examples.
+See the :ref:`software` section for more coding examples.

 Trouble with setup?
 Leave us a message: support@kitsat.fi